mcunow/graph-matching/README.md

 - Statistics
 - GNN

+If you want to run the experiments locally, then you need to reduce the batch_size.
 You can track your results via wandb.
 You need to provide your wandb key in /src/wandb_key.txt.
 If you dont want to use wandb, than you need to set the USE_WANDB flag to "False" in scripts/run.sh.

 Hyperparameters can be observed and adapted in src/config.json